animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 Yes.
 There’s some extra gravity-like force during daytime hours.

 Why?
 Because velocity is inertial; acceleration isn’t.
-Only the Earth is angularly accelerating since the human is balanced in the equilibrium of the Earth's gravitational field, not so much the sun's.
+Only the Earth is angularly accelerating, due to the sun's gravity, while the human is balanced heavily in the Earth's gravitational field, not so much the sun's.

 # Debate